SneakySnipar/SabatonHistory/README.md

 # SabatonHistory

 A Discord bot themed around the Swedish heavy metal band Sabaton!

-Coded using the nextcord API
+*Coded using the nextcord Python API*

-CURRENT FEATURES:
+If you have any suggestions or questions don't heisitate to message me!

+**CURRENT FEATURES:**

-Music player via YoutubeDL
+*Music player via YoutubeDL*
-  Play
+  - Play
-  Pause
+  - Pause
-  Resume
+  - Resume
-  Stop
+  - Stop

-Latency check command
+*Latency check command*

-Modular help command with embeds
+*Modular help command displaying commands via an embed*

-Album list with reaction page navigation in embed
+*Album list with reaction page navigation in embed*

-FUTURE ADDITIONS:
-Song information in embeds (new learn command)
+**FUTURE ADDITIONS/BUG FIXES:**
+- [x] Bot hosted on the cloud
+- [x] Add bot about me on Discord to make bot more intuitive to access
+- [ ] Allow add to server button on Discord to make bot addition easy
+- [ ] Allow bot customization depending on server preferences (This will take a while)
+- [ ] Ping command actually displays latency instead of 0ms
+- [ ] Command prefixes completely dependent on .env file so no need to manually change
+- [ ] Proper timeout of albums command embed
+- [ ] Proper mobile formatting of albums command embed
+- [ ] Individual song information in embed format with youtube links (learn command)
-Music queue
+- [ ] Music queue
-Bug extermination
+- [ ] Bug extermination
-???
+- [ ] ???